Skip to Content

 • Avocado is low in carbs (4-8 g net carbs per 1 avocado) and high in fat, so makes a very satisfying snack.
 Mash it up with a bit of salt and pepper (drizzle with a little balsamic vinegar for a treat)

-• left-overs from dinner
+• Left-overs from dinner

-NUTS: The best options are nuts with higher fat content: macadamia, Brazil nuts, walnuts, pecans, hazelnuts and almonds.
+NUTS: The best options are nuts with higher fat content: macadamia, Brazil nuts, walnuts, pecans, hazelnuts, and almonds.
 Net carb content is around 2-5 g net carbs per 50 g (1.8oz).
 Stay away from cashews and chestnuts, as they are much higher in carbs.

-CHEESE: Aged hard cheeses do not have the lactose (milk sugar) that makes cheese non-compliant on a slow carb diet.
-They are dense in fat and calories however, so be careful.
+CHEESE: Aged hard cheeses do not have the lactose (milk sugar) that makes cheese non-compliant on a slow-carb diet.
+They are dense in fat and calories, however, so be careful.

 COLD MEATS: Choose sliced whole meats such as ham or turkey breast, rather than processed unidentified concoctions.
 Carb count should be below 1 g per 100 g / 3.5oz.
 My favorite choices are prosciutto and Wiltshire cured ham.

 JERKEY & PEPPERONI: Most shops sell small pepperoni sticks as individual snacks.
-These are highly processed and not the healthiest of the low carb snack ideas.
+These are highly processed and not the healthiest of the low-carb snack ideas.
 However, there should be hardly any carbs in them (0-1 g total per 1 stick).
 So if you are in a bind and stuck with gas station food you may have to resort to something like this.
 Any time you have a choice, always go for whole foods over processed foods).

-CHICHARRONES: Crispy, fatty, salty, zero-carb .
+CHICHARRONES: Crispy, fatty, salty, zero-carb.
 They turn some people off, but they can be a great snack to fill the gap left by potato chips.
 Also known as Bacon Puffs or Pork Rinds.

 PROTEIN SHAKES: Protein shakes with limited sugar can be an easy snack.
 Just make sure and get a protein powder that is a whey isolate.
-A tsp. of cinnamon added to vanilla-flavor shake adds a lot of flavor plus health (no more than a tsp of cinnamon a day though – it is a blood thinner).
+A tsp. of cinnamon added to a vanilla-flavor shake adds a lot of flavor plus health (no more than a tsp of cinnamon a day though – it is a blood thinner).
 Some people add coconut milk (unsweetened) instead of just water.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-Cherry Jeffs
+2. Cherry Jeffs says:

 Thank you, so glad to see that so many of my favourites are on this list!
 I just need to get better prepared.

-Yes, stocking the pantry and fridge with good healthy snacks is key isn’t it Cherry?
+• Yes, stocking the pantry and fridge with good healthy snacks is key isn’t it Cherry?
 Gretchen Rubin calls it the “Strategy of Convenience” and it really makes a difference.
-Of course getting rid of the junk snacks is key also....the “Strategy of Inconvenience”!
+Of course getting rid of the junk snacks is key also….the “Strategy of Inconvenience”!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.